leigler/type-interaction/_day_2/1-inclass.md

 Now experiment.
 What happens when you swap a typeface?
 What happens when everything becomes monochrome?
 What kind of mood shift is produced (ex: does Nike suddenly feel like a Halal stand?
 Does Starbucks feel like a bank?)?

 After some experimenting, decide upon a “rebrand” and develop an updated style-guide of symbols and type styles.
 Prepare your before/after compositions in Sketch using the initial and rebranded symbol set.

+Please upload your completed sketch documents and assets to the [google drive folder](https://drive.google.com/drive/folders/1ZQ0fJ3U7UB_Pc33-t2hlZx7exY2pGSSh?usp=sharing) under 'Exercise 3'

+Create a folder with your name and inside place the document and any necessary assets.
+Please name your files as 'firstname_lastname_3'